Demo

 Major duties for this position are listed below:

-• Analyzes findings to develop recommendations and policy options for new and existing initiatives and participates as a recognized expert in work groups and in making professional presentations on the subject(s) areas.
+• Analyzes findings to develop recommendations and options for research applications and new initiatives and participates as a recognized expert in work groups and in making professional presentations on the subject(s) areas.

 Salary : $121,785